Zinc

 Effects of Zinc on Sweet Taste Preferences

 Zinc is required for the proper functioning of taste receptors on the taste buds.
 These receptors are responsible for detecting sweet tastes and sending signals to the brain to interpret them.
-When there is a deficiency of zinc in the body, these receptors may not function optimally, leading to a decreased ability to taste sweetness.
+When there is a deficiency of zinc in the body, these taste receptors may not function optimally, leading to a decreased ability to perceive sweet tastes.

 Supplements for Sweet taste preferences